 Rating: 4.5/5 ⭐⭐⭐⭐½

-OpenAI just launched the Codex desktop app for macOS, bringing their AI coding assistant to a dedicated native experience.
-With over 1 million developers using Codex in the past month, this launch represents OpenAI’s biggest move yet to compete with Anthropic’s Claude Code in the AI coding tools market.
+OpenAI launched the Codex desktop app for macOS alongside a cloud-based agent accessible directly from ChatGPT’s sidebar, bringing their AI coding assistant to a dedicated native experience.
+With over 1 million developers using Codex in its first month, this represents OpenAI’s biggest move yet to compete with Anthropic’s Claude Code in the AI coding tools market.

-In this comprehensive review, we’ll cover everything you need to know about the new Codex app—features, pricing, who it’s for, and how it stacks up against the competition.
+Here’s what the Codex app actually delivers – features, pricing, who it’s best for, and how it holds up against the competition.

 What is OpenAI Codex App?

-- Manage multiple AI agents working in parallel
+- Manage multiple AI agents working simultaneously across different tasks

 - Organize projects with grouped agent threads

-- Run long-running coding tasks (sometimes spanning hours)
+- Run long-running coding tasks (1–30 minutes depending on complexity)

 - Use “Skills” (extensions) for tasks beyond code generation